-J. Murphy and Sons Ltd has demonstrated its commitment to reducing on-site emissions by becoming the first construction company in the UK to use the cleaner burning diesel alternative, Shell GTL Fuel, outside of trials.
+J. Murphy and Sons Ltd has demonstrated its commitment to reducing on-site emissions by becoming the first construction company in the UK to use the cleaner burning diesel alternative, GTL Fuel, outside of trials.

 The Gas-to-Liquid (GTL) fuel, supplied by Certas Energy, helps to reduce emissions and improve local air quality through improved combustion properties inside standard diesel engines.
 The fuel has been proven to immediately reduce local emissions of air pollutants including nitrogen oxide (NOx) and particulate matter (PM).